Cambodia: MIFA Debt Fund and Amret MFI Equity-13

 Action

 In July 2025, CAO found the complaint eligible and initiated an assessment.
-During the ongoing assessment process, the parties expressed their interest in engaging in voluntary CAO-facilitated dispute resolution process to address the issues raised in the complaint.
-At the end of the assessment process, CAO will release the Assessment Report in English and Khmer.
+During the assessment process, all the parties agreed to engage in a voluntary CAO-facilitated dispute resolution process to address the issues raised in the complaint.
+In December 2025, CAO released the Assessment Report available in English and Khmer.

 Status